Reimis Smith

-He previously played for the Canterbury-Bankstown Bulldogs in the National Rugby League and has played for New Zealand 9s at international level.
+He previously played for the Canterbury-Bankstown Bulldogs and Melbourne Storm as a er in the NRL and has played for New Zealand 9s at international level.

 Background

 Smith was born in Sydney, New South Wales, Australia, and is of Māori and Indigenous Australian descent.
 Smith is the son of former New Zealand international Tyran Smith, and the nephew of boxer and former professional rugby league footballer Anthony Mundine.

 Smith played his junior rugby league for the Mascot Jets and for the South Sydney Harold Matthews team.
 He was educated at Matraville Sports High School and then being signed by the Parramatta Eels in 2013.

 Playing career

 Early career

 In 2015, Smith played for the Parramatta Eels' NYC team, before joining the Canterbury-Bankstown Bulldogs mid-season.

-2016 - 2020: Canterbury Bankstown Bulldogs
+2016 – 2020: Canterbury-Bankstown Bulldogs

 On 7 May, Smith played for the Junior Kiwis against the Junior Kangaroos.
 In Round 12 of the 2016 NRL season, he made his NRL debut for Canterbury against Canberra, scoring two tries.
 He had played for the clubs Intrust Super Premiership NSW side the day before, but due to regular Canterbury centre Josh Morris being called up to the New South Wales State of Origin side on the day of the NRL game, Smith was called up and had to drive from Sydney to Canberra to make the game.

 Smith spent 2017 playing for Canterbury's NSW Cup team, making no appearances for the first-grade team.
-On 6 May, Smith again played at centre for the Junior Kiwis against Junior Kangaroos in the 46-22 loss at Canberra Stadium.
+On 6 May, Smith again played at centre for the Junior Kiwis against Junior Kangaroos in the 46–22 loss at Canberra Stadium.

 in 2018, following the mid-season departure of Moses Mbye to the Wests Tigers, Smith earned a recall back into Canterbury's first-grade team on the wing as Will Hopoate shifted from centre to fullback to fill in the void.
 He made his first appearance of the season in Round 15 against the Gold Coast Titans, playing on the wing.
-In Round 24 against the St George Illawarra Dragons, Smith scored a hat-trick of tries in Canterbury's shock upset 38-0 win at Jubilee Oval.
+In Round 24 against the St George Illawarra Dragons, Smith scored a hat-trick of tries in Canterbury's shock upset 38–0 win at Jubilee Oval.
 He finished the season with 11 matches and 7 tries.
 On 3 September, he was selected in the New Zealand Kiwis training squad but didn’t make the final 24-man squad.
 On 3 October, Smith extended his contract with Canterbury to the end of the 2020 NRL season.